 | Dormeuse REM9 Active | 4.4/5 | 4.5/5 | 4.6/5 | 4.5/5 | 4.5/5 | 4.6/5 | 4.3/5 | 3.9/5 |

-Dormeuse REM9 was the most evenly strong performer, Stratami stood out for mobility and airflow, Classic REM5 Active was the safest choice for couples, and Tatami best suited shoppers who want flatter, firmer support.
+Dormeuse REM9 was the most consistent performer, leading for pressure relief and motion isolation.
+Stratami stood out for mobility, cooling, and durability.
+Classic REM5 offered the best balance for couples who do not need REM9's deeper cushioning, while Tatami best suited testers who preferred flatter, firmer support.

 How to Choose the Essentia Mattress?

-Start with sleep position, firmness preference, and how much partner movement bothers you.
+Start with your sleep position, firmness preference, and sensitivity to partner movement.
 Tatami fits sleepers who want a flatter, firmer feel.
-Stratami works better if you want more bounce and airflow.
-Classic REM5 Active is the safest middle-ground pick.
-Dormeuse REM9 is the choice if pressure relief matters more than price.
+Stratami makes more sense if you want bounce and airflow.
+Classic REM5 Active offers a balanced mix of contour, movement, and motion control.
+Choose Dormeuse REM9 when pressure relief matters more than price.

 Typical picks